BrunaLab/hipergator-targets-ssh/README.md

-    To run this example workflow, you can either run `targets::tar_make_clustermq()` in the console, or use the “Jobs” feature of RStudio to run the `start_job.R` script as a local job—this keeps the console from being tied up waiting for the jobs to run on the cluster.
-You can watch the progress of the pipeline with `tar_watch()` or by running `tar_visnetwork()` to see a graph like this:
+    To run this example workflow, you can either run `targets::tar_make_clustermq()` in the console, or use the “Jobs” feature of RStudio to run the `run.R` script as a local job—this keeps the console from being tied up waiting for the jobs to run on the cluster.
+You can watch the progress of the pipeline with `tar_watch()` or by running `tar_visnetwork()` to see a graph like
+    this:

 ``` mermaid
 graph LR